Common name display preferences

 You can choose which language you want Common Names in BOW to appear and you can change this language in the BOW/eBird preferences.
 Bird names in eBird are based on the eBird/Clements taxonomy, which is maintained in English. eBird supports 90 languages and customized versions of common bird names so you can always use the bird names you prefer.
 The default Common Names in eBird appear under eBird Preferences as “English (United States)”.
 If you prefer to use English (US) but spell “grey” instead of “gray”, English (Malaysian) allows that.

+The last update to this list and these names occurred on 2021 October.
+At that time, there were 53 languages supported, as well as 38 regional versions of English, Spanish, French, and Portuguese, for a total of 90 regional sets of bird names.
 Recent additions include Arabic, Asturian, Catalan, Azerbaijani, Gallegan, Slovak, plus two regional versions of Spanish (for Peru and Paraguay).
-We also have complete global namesets for German, Turkish, Slovak, Spanish, French, Japanese, and Norwegian as of 2020 August.
+As of 2020 August, we also had complete global namesets for German, Turkish, Slovak, Spanish, French, Japanese, and Norwegian.

-While the body of each Birds of the World species profile will remain in English, this feature displays your preferred common name at the top of each profile and allows you to search by this common name in the search bar and in the Taxonomy Explorer.
+While the body of each Birds of the World species profile will remain in English, this feature displays your preferred common name in the big hero image at the top of each profile and allows you to search by this common name in the search bar and in the Taxonomy Explorer.

 Learn more about these common name datasets and search for your preference here: